Filing a Trademark Application in Canada: Characteristics of the Canadian Trademark Law

 6. End of the Grace Period of Non-use

 After expiry of a time limit of three years from the registration of the trademark in Canada, any third party may request that the applicant provides documentary proof of the use of the trademark.
-If such a request is filed by a third party, it is necessary to proof the use of the trademark in Canada for each good and service claimed in the application.
+If such a request is filed by a third party, it is necessary to prove the use of the trademark in Canada for each good and service claimed in the application.
 If no proof of the use can be provided, the trademark will be partially or fully cancelled.

 7. Prohibited Trademarks